-In this guide, we will cover the installation and usage of LF file manager on Linux.
+In this tutorial, we will cover the installation and usage of LF file manager on Linux.
 LF which is an abbreviation of (List files) is console file manager written in Go.

 LF provides minimalistic and nice curses interface with a view on the directory hierarchy on terminal.
 It gives you a quick way to switch directories and browse the file system.